chenaciousD/website/content/projects/Experiments in supervised and unsupervised learning/index.md

 - The workflow started with loading and processing image filenames and labels for training, validation, and testing.
 - I created pandas DataFrames to organize the datasets.
 For model training and evaluation, it sets up DataLoaders with the necessary image transformations.
-- I used a a convolutional neural network model, using the ResNet50 architecture, is then initialized and trained, with the learning rate optimized through FastAI's utilities.
+- I used a convolutional neural network model, using the ResNet50 architecture, which is then trained, with the learning rate optimized through FastAI's utilities.
 - After training the model, I evaluated the performance on the validation datasets.

 {{< figure src="ImageClassifier.png" title="Sample images with respective categories in numerical form" >}}